 Specialities: Piernik, fried carp, pierogies, St Martin croissant.

-Where to stay: Puro Hotel Stare Miasto.
+Where to stay: Puro Hotel Stare Miasto is one of the nicest hotels in Poznan.

 Hotels near Poznan Christmas Market